Last updated:

 - Posterior fossa mass (common in HIE)

-- Loss of cisterna
+- Loss of cisterns

 - When to defer a Lumbar Puncture (relative contraindications)